getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 ### GitLab

 Sentry’s GitLab integration helps you find and fix bugs faster by using data from your GitLab commits.
 Additionally, you can streamline your triaging process by creating a GitLab issue directly from Sentry.
+[Troubleshooting]({% link _documentation/workflow/integrations/global-integrations.md %}#troubleshooting-2)

 #### Configure GitLab